binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 PowerShell "_is going to be on all boxes and is going to provide access to everything on the box_".
 This is excellent news for penetration testers and other attackers!

-On Windows Server, PowerShell's 4.0 onwards (Windows 8.1, Server 2012 R2) default execution policy will be RemoteSigned, but that can be easily overridden in a script, as you will see soon.
+On Windows Server, PowerShell 4.0 onwards (Windows 8.1, Server 2012 R2) the default execution policy will be RemoteSigned, but that can be easily overridden in a script, as you will see soon.
 We:

 * Have full direct access to the Win32 API
 * Have full access to the .Net framework